Skip to Main Content

 Almost none.
 500 pushes to your device will use 1 MB of data in total.
 This is roughly equivalent to loading one webpage on your smartphone.

-Please contact the Help Desk for more information.
+Please contact the Help Desk for more information regarding MFA options.

-And if you do not have wifi, you can use a passcode generated by the app.
+And if you do not have wifi, you can still use the passcodes generated by the apps.

 The sole purpose of installing the Duo Mobile app is to provide our users with a convenient and secure method for authentication to the College’s systems.